kaoutarell/Concordia_Campus_Guide/README.md

   conda env create -f environment-mac.yml

   ```
-- Before activating the environment, you may need to run the following command:
+- Before activating the environment, you may need to run the following command (conda_root_directory is the directory where you installed conda):

   ```bash
     # For Windows 10/11